-- 9.1.10.8.1 Responsible for the development of a Perinatal Region of Care (PCR) in TSA-E including the Regional Perinatal System Plan.
-This plan identifies all resources available in the PCRs for perinatal care including resources for emergency and disaster preparedness. - 9.1.10.8.2Establish standing agenda items and corresponding responsibilities (e.g. by individual appointment, workgroup, or subcommittee) to address, and document in the committee SOP, the following topics: - 9.1.10.8.2.1 Professional Development - 9.1.10.8.2.2 Injury / Illness Prevention and Public Education - 9.1.10.8.2.3 System Performance Improvement - 9.1.10.8.3 Provide guidance in the development and review of hospital and prehospital assessment tools, regional plans and treatment guidelines, and the Committee SOP. - 9.1.10.8.4 Provide interface with other RAC committees, professional associations appropriate to the service line, and the Governor's EMS and Trauma Advisory Council (GETAC). - 9.1.10.9 Regional Emergency Preparedness Committee (REPC) - 9.1.10.9.1 Responsible for jointly identifying and recommending plans and solutions that support improvements in TSA-E emergency/disaster preparedness and response between medical emergency preparedness stakeholders.
+- 9.1.10.8.1 Responsible for the development of a Perinatal Care Region (PCR) in TSA-E including the Perinatal Care Regional System Plan.
+This plan identifies all resources available in the PCR-E for perinatal care including resources for emergency and disaster preparedness. - 9.1.10.8.2 Establish standing agenda items and corresponding responsibilities (e.g., by individual appointment, workgroup, or subcommittee) to address, and document in the committee SOP, the following topics: - 9.1.10.8.2.1 Professional Development - 9.1.10.8.2.2 Injury / Illness Prevention and Public Education - 9.1.10.8.2.3 System Performance Improvement - 9.1.10.8.3 Provide guidance in the development and review of hospital and prehospital assessment tools, regional plans and treatment guidelines, and the Committee SOP. - 9.1.10.8.4 Provide interface with other RAC committees, professional associations appropriate to the service line, and the Governor's EMS and Trauma Advisory Council (GETAC). - 9.1.10.9 Regional Emergency Preparedness Committee (REPC) - 9.1.10.9.1 Responsible for jointly identifying and recommending plans and solutions that support improvements in TSA-E emergency/disaster preparedness and response between medical emergency preparedness stakeholders. - 9.1.10.9.1.1 The Emergency Medical Task Force (EMTF)-2 Subcommittee is tasked with providing subject matter expertise in regional and state planning, mobilization, recruiting, training, operations, recovery, and fiscal responsibilities.

-- 9.1.10.9.1.1 The Healthcare Coalition (HCC) Planning Subcommittee is tasked with providing subject matter expertise in regional all hazards disaster planning support. - 9.1.10.9.1.2 The Emergency Medical Task Force (EMTF)-2 Subcommittee is tasked with providing subject matter expertise in regional and state planning, mobilization, recruiting, training, operations, recovery, and fiscal responsibilities. - 9.1.10.9.2 Serves as the steering committee that provides recommendations and support to the NCTTRAC Board and staff regarding execution of the Texas Hospital Preparedness Program contract as administered by the Texas DSHS for EMTF-2, and TSAs C, D, and E. - 9.1.10.9.3 Establish standing agenda items and corresponding responsibilities (e.g. by individual appointment, workgroup, or subcommittee) to address, and document in the committee SOP, the following topics: - 9.1.10.9.3.1 Professional Development - 9.1.10.9.3.2 Injury / Illness Prevention and Public Education - 9.1.10.9.3.3 System Performance Improvement - 9.1.10.9.4 Provide guidance in the development and review of hospital and pre-hospital assessment tools, regional plans and treatment guidelines, and the Committee SOP - 9.1.10.9.5 Provide interface with other RAC committees, professional associations appropriate to the service line, and the Governor's EMS and Trauma Advisory Council (GETAC).
+- 9.1.10.9.2 Serves as the steering committee that provides recommendations and support to the NCTTRAC Board and staff regarding execution of the Texas Hospital Preparedness Program contract as administered by the Texas DSHS for EMTF-2, and TSAs C, D, and E. - 9.1.10.9.3 Establish standing agenda items and corresponding responsibilities (e.g., by individual appointment, workgroup, or subcommittee) to address, and document in the Committee SOP, the following topics: - 9.1.10.9.3.1 Professional Development - 9.1.10.9.3.2 Injury / Illness Prevention and Public Education - 9.1.10.9.3.3 System Performance Improvement - 9.1.10.9.4 Provide guidance in the development and review of hospital and prehospital assessment tools, regional plans and treatment guidelines, and the Committee SOP - 9.1.10.9.5 Provide interface with other RAC committees, professional associations appropriate to the service line, and the Governor's EMS and Trauma Advisory Council (GETAC).